St Stephen's Uniting Church (formerly Presbyterian)

 C

-• the Phonon Diapason was sold, and the Choir Diapason was moved to the Great soundboard in place of this;
+• the Choir Diapason was moved to the Great in place of the Phonon Diapason and is playable on the Choir and the Great;

-• the Swell 8' Trumpet was moved to the Great, with the old Great Tromba moving to the swell at 4' pitch.
-(In recent years, the 4' Trumpet was returned to its original 8' pitch but is only from tenor C);
+• the Swell 8' Trumpet was moved to the Great, with the Great Tromba moving to the Swell at 4' pitch.
+(In the early 2000s, the 4' Trumpet was returned to its original 8' pitch but was only from tenor C);

 • a 16' Posaune and a 4' Schalmei were added to the Pedal department;

-• a Pedal Mixture was added.
+• a Pedal Mixture was added;

 Photo: MQ (Jan 2010)

-Hill, Norman & Beard 1934 (3/44 electric with several prepared for stops) *
+Hill, Norman & Beard 1934 (3/45 electo-pneumatic with several prepared for stops) *

 Great